 Runway's text-to-image generator is easy to use and offers not only basic settings for aspect ratio, resolution, and the number of output AI images, but also advanced settings like prompt weight, medium, or various art styles on request:

-Runway uses Stable Diffusion for generation.
-Unfortunately, the quality of the AI images fell short of our expectations and can't match the best image generator tools in the test.
+Runway uses Stable Diffusion and its own Gen models for generation.
+The quality of the AI images is solid but can't match the best image generator tools in the test.

 The colors and shading in the Ché Guevara image aren't optimal.
 With the Corgis, there are errors in the ears and paws, and the donuts are deformed: